michalporeba/dangilydd/README.md

 * Working in the open, using open standards, open source, open data will allow for self-hosting of the solution by any organisation, making the outcome available anywhere in the world.

 &nbsp;
+## Example User Journeys

+### Joining in

+The most obvious but probably not the first journey to be implemented in the app.
+A journey from an interest to becoming a volunteer.
+The journey could be delivered independently through a web application to help with recruitment, but it is unlikley that starting the app there would attrackt users.

+### Going to an event

+An individual volunteer can go to an event and log it to track activity and get rewards - the gamification element.

+&nbsp;
 ## The Initial Constraints

 * Working in the open - because it is a volunteering project for volunteers.